 Use #DUMBOSelfie, #DUMBOWeddings, #DUMBOTraffic, #DUMBOWeather for an interactive art experience.

-The interactive DUMBO Reflector, commissioned by the DUMBO Improvement District in honor of its tenth anniversary, is stationed in the John Street section of Brooklyn Bridge Park today, serving as both a technologically advanced welcome sign, and a celebration of the artistic culture and tech-forward legacy of DUMBO.
+The interactive DUMBO Reflector, commissioned by the DUMBO Improvement District in honor of its tenth anniversary in 2006, serves as both a technologically advanced welcome sign, and a celebration of the artistic culture and tech-forward legacy of DUMBO.
 The creation of the sign, by DUMBO-based multimedia artist David Crumley, with fabrication by Gamma, utilizing the iconic neighborhood logo spelling out “DUMBO” by smartassdesign, is part of DUMBO’s Test Kitchen program.
-Please click here to access photos of the sign (photo credit: Julienne Schaer).

 The DUMBO Reflector shows the spirit of the neighborhood in both static and dynamic forms, and measures twelve feet wide by nine feet tall.
 The surface of the letters on the sign are mirrored, and the sign can come to life instantly with various animations and light patterns through the usage of social media hashtags, which can be programmed to reflect topical issues or community events.
-Tech companies in the neighborhood are invited to suggest new hashtag ideas.
-The first programmed hashtag include #DUMBOselfie and #DUMBOwedding (nods to the neighborhood’s status as one of New York City’s premier spots for photography); #DUMBOMagic – an ultimate decider feature, which delivers a “magic eight ball”-style randomized display to help anyone sort through pressing issues of the day using color-coded animations.
+The first programmed hashtags include #DUMBOselfie and #DUMBOwedding (nods to the neighborhood’s status as one of New York City’s premier spots for photography); #DUMBOMagic – an ultimate decider feature, which delivers a “magic eight ball”-style randomized display to help anyone sort through pressing issues of the day using color-coded animations.